 I believe that the knowledge of business management and marketing that I gained in this seminar will be useful in my future career in tourism as well as other fields.

-Our seminar, Language Teaching and Learning, explores second language (L2) education within a global context.
-Our focus is on both theoretical and practical aspects of related fields, such as global educational issues to support L2 learners and teachers with different ethnic backgrounds, L2 pedagogy, curriculum development, etc. We examine how these issues impact the learning of L2 learners and how addressing them can improve L2 teacher education, and it is fascinating to explore L2 education worldwide.
+Our seminar, Language Teaching and Learning, explores second language (L2) education within the global context.
+Our focus is on both theoretical and practical aspects of related fields, such as global educational issues to support L2 learners and teachers with different ethnic backgrounds, L2 pedagogy, curriculum development, etc. We examine how these issues impact the learning of L2 learners and diverse learning environments, and how addressing them can improve L2 teacher education.
+It is fascinating to explore L2 education worldwide.

-We learn about second language learning (SLL) like L2 motivation through reading materials and sharing our knowledge through presentations in class.
-Also, we put such theoretical aspects of SLL into practice by teaching English to primary and secondary pupils in Japan and overseas.
-For instance, we teach English lessons online and in public spaces like libraries.
+We learn about second language learning (SLL), such as L2 motivation, through reading materials and sharing our knowledge through presentations in class.
+Also, we put theoretical aspects of SLL into practice by teaching English to primary and secondary pupils in Japan and overseas.
+For instance, we hold an online English school as well as in public spaces like libraries.
 Dealing with young learners is very enjoyable, and helping them with their L2 learning is also rewarding.

-These experiences allow us to broaden our perspectives on L2 education, and anyone interested in getting involved in the related fields of global language education would benefit from attending this seminar.
+These experiences allow us to broaden our perspectives on L2 education, and anyone interested in getting involved in related fields of language education would benefit from attending this seminar.

 The seminar on IR allows me to see the landscape of international relations from various perspectives.
 For example, we explore not only superpowers' dynamics and conflicts but also development, digital technology, and energy transition.
 So, I touch on and analyze the issues surrounding international relations, then, I realize how the world is mutually and complexly interdependent.